MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

-Can I Go to My Own Doctor?
+Can I Go To My Own Doctor?

 When you’ve suffered an injury at work or developed an illness because of your job, you need to see a doctor.
 Under workers’ compensation laws in Washington State, a doctor has to certify that your condition is work-related before you can receive benefits.